dwyl/phoenix-todo-list-tutorial/README.md

 (_regardless of them complicating simple apps and confusing beginners_), we have a choice: either get on board with Contexts or _manually_ create all the files in our Phoenix projects.
+Generators are a _much_ faster way to build!

 <br />

 ### 2.1 Add the `/items` Resources to `router.ex`

-Follow the instructions presented by the generator to add the `resources "/items", ItemController` line to the `router.ex` file.
+Follow the instructions noted by the generator to add the `resources "/items", ItemController` to the `router.ex`.

-Open the `lib/app_web/router.ex` file and locate the `scope "/", AppWeb do` section.
+Open the `lib/app_web/router.ex` file and locate the `scope "/", AppWeb do` section. <br />
-Add the line to the end of the block, e.g:
+Add the line to the end of the block. e.g:

 ```elixir
 scope "/", AppWeb do